ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 ##### Thread unsafety

-While we will cover `[<cept>]`_threads_ (that is, _execution threads_), `[<cept>]`_multithreading_, and `[<cept>]`_thread safety_ in a later step, we need to mention that you may encounter the [micro:bit error code](https://makecode.microbit.org/device/error-codes) 980 (`undefined`) when all of a sudden the program tries to call the `move()` method on a `null` (that is, undefined) `Marble` object. _(Error codes are shown on the LED matrix by first showing a sad/frowny face icon and then scrolling the error number.)_ This is most likely caused by the _"thread unsafety"_ of the micro:bit and is not your fault.
+While we will cover `[<cept>]`_threads_ (that is, _execution threads_), `[<cept>]`_multithreading_, and `[<cept>]`_thread safety_ in a later step, we need to mention that you may encounter the [micro:bit error code](https://makecode.microbit.org/device/error-codes) 980 (`undefined`) when all of a sudden the program tries to call the `move()` method on a `null` (that is, undefined) `Marble` object. _(Error codes are shown on the LED matrix by first showing a `IconNames.Sad` and then scrolling the error number.)_ This is most likely caused by the _"thread unsafety"_ of the micro:bit and is not your fault.
 In short, the micro:bit has a task scheduler which breaks up longer code blocks into smaller portions to execute, alternating among several so broken-up code sequences.
 The ordering is somewhat random, which may cause portions of your program to run in the wrong order, relative to the order that you designed them to run in per your program structure.

 #### 2. Apply
 [[toc](#table-of-contents)]